India plans to cut spending to curb deficit; may hurt growth

-In October and November, government spending increased by Rs 1.6 lakh crore, nearly half the Rs 3.1 lakh crore it spent in September.
-The fiscal year starts April 1 and ends March 31.
+India's economic growth slowed for six consecutive quarters to 4.5 percent in July-September, despite a 135-basis-point cut in interest rates by the central bank since February 2019.

-India's government is likely to cut spending for the current fiscal year by as much as Rs 2 lakh crore ($27.82 billion) as it faces one of the biggest tax shortfalls in recent years, three government sources said.
+India's government is likely to cut spending for the current fiscal year by as much as Rs 2 trillion as it faces one of the biggest tax shortfalls in recent years, three government sources said.

 Asia's third largest economy, which is growing at its slowest pace in over six years because of lack of private investment, could be hurt further if the government cuts spending.

-But with a revenue shortfall of about 2.5 trillion rupees, the government has little choice to keep its deficit within "acceptable limits", the first official, who did not want to be named, told Reuters.
+But with a revenue shortfall of about Rs 2.5 trillion, the government has little choice to keep its deficit within "acceptable limits", the first official, who did not want to be named, told Reuters.

-The government has spent about 65% of the total expenditure target of Rs 27.86 lakh crore till November but reduced the pace of spending in October and November, according to government data.
-A 2 trillion-rupee reduction would be about a 7% cut in total spending planned for the year.
+The government has spent about 65 percent of the total expenditure target of Rs 27.86 trillion till November but reduced the pace of spending in October and November, according to government data.
+A Rs 2 trillion reduction would be about a 7 percent cut in total spending planned for the year.

-In October and November, government spending increased by Rs 1.6 lakh crore, nearly half the Rs 3.1 lakh crore it spent in September.
+In October and November, government spending increased by Rs 1.6 trillion, nearly half the Rs 3.1 trillion it spent in September.
 The fiscal year starts April 1 and ends March 31.

 Lack of demand and weak corporate earnings growth in the economy led to lagging tax collections this year.
 Analysts said growth will be hurt.